 - Journal Club: Supervised by the chief medical residents with assistance from core faculty, program director, EBM champions from the Dept of Medicine and in collaboration with the George Mason College of Health and Human Services.
 The article chosen is based on a clinical question from the resident's ward experience at IFMC, and then reviewed using the McMaster criteria.
 Occurs once a month.
 A designated faculty expert, staff epidemiologist, and a reference librarian are also present.

-- Simulation Modules: These sessions are individualized during the PGY 1 year and are held in the Inova Center for Advanced Medical Simulation (ICAMS) and focus on central line placement, airway management, Point of Care Ultrasound (POCUS), hemodynamics, and lumbar puncture.
+- Simulation Modules: These sessions occur on a monthly basis and are held in the Inova Center for Advanced Medical Simulation (ICAMS) and focus on central line placement, airway management, Point of Care Ultrasound (POCUS), hemodynamics and lumbar puncture.
 We also provide hands-on experience in the simulation lab to review and practice advanced cardiac life support (ACLS) measures with residents.
 Sessions are supervised by chief residents, critical care, emergency medicine and general medicine faculty.

 - Medicine Pathology Radiology Conference: Occurs once a month.
 Presented by upper level residents with the program director, associate program director and teaching faculty in attendance.
 One representative physician from pathology and radiology are present.
 Pertinent subspecialists as related to the case are invited and participate in the discussion.
 A case from the medicine teaching service is reviewed, followed by pertinent radiology and microscopic pathology.
 Subspecialists assist with questions related to specialty specific management.

-- Administrative Chief Report: Run by chief residents at least twice a month.
+- Administrative Chief Report: Run by chief residents monthly.
 Residents review duty hours, patient care pitfalls or system problems encountered during patient care, and transitions of care.
 Focus is on finding solutions, self-reflection, and quality improvement ideas and is non-punitive in nature.
 Forum is open only to resident members.
 Suggestions and ideas from the session are discussed with the program director and academic committee by chief residents.